iwalte01/fashionisa-blog/blog-fashion/_posts/2020-08-10-5-Adorable-Ways-to-Style-Biker-Shorts.md

 <p class="lst-item">4.
 The Casual Look</p>

-This is probably the most common way to style biker shorts, but hey, it works!
-If you really just want to look casual, pair your biker shorts with a long sleeved oversized shirt or a hoodie.
+This is probably the most ubiquitous way of styling biker shorts, but hey, it works!
+If you really just want to look casual, pair your biker shorts with an oversized shirt or a hoodie.
 Unfortunately the long sleeved shirt I’m wearing is actually my dad’s from when he performed with the Joffrey Ballet, so I don’t think these are sold anywhere.
 Any oversized shirt with a cool graphic will do for this look, though!
-I went for silver and black earrings for this look because I’m wearing a lot of black and white, but if you add a more colorful t-shirt, then I suggest trying some gold earrings with the outfit.
+I went for silver and black earrings for this look because I’m wearing a lot of black and white, but if I had chosen a more colorful t-shirt I would have added gold jewelry.

 <img src="/fashionisa-blog/images/5_Adorable_Ways_Biker_Shorts/biker-shorts-outfit-4.jpg" height="400px">

 <p class="lst-item">5.
 The Fancy Look</p>

-I am actually really in love with this look because it gives off fancy vibes even though you’re basically wearing gym clothes.
-I’d say this is a good outfit if you don’t have a lot of time to change before a night out, because if you’ve been wearing outfit #2 all day you can easily dress it up to look like this.
+I am actually really in love with this look because it gives off fancy vibes even though I'm basically wearing gym clothes.
+I’d say this is a good outfit for if you don’t have a lot of time to change before a night out, because if you’ve been wearing outfit #2 all day you can easily dress it up to look like this.
 Also, if you don’t like the biker shorts with this outfit, you can just throw on a black skirt and you’ll look stunning.

 <img src="/fashionisa-blog/images/5_Adorable_Ways_Biker_Shorts/biker-shorts-outfit-5.jpg" height="300px">